ezztherose/face-filter/README.md

 - run the example 2
 - to exit
     - on mac forece quit
-    - windows force quit
+    - on windows force quit
-    - linux force quit
+    - on linux force quit
     - (press 'q' to exit do not work as it should)

 ## Status